terryworona/TWMessageBarManager/README.md

 By default, if a user ***taps*** a on a message while it is presented, it will automatically dismiss.
 To be notified of the touch, simply supply a callback block:

-	[[GAMessageBarManager sharedInstance] showMessageWithTitle:@"Title" description:@"Description" type:MessageBarMessageTypeError callback:^{
-		NSLog@"Message Tapped!";
+    [[MessageBarManager sharedInstance] showMessageWithTitle:@"Account Updated!"
+                                                 description:@"Your account was successfully updated."
+                                                        type:MessageBarMessageTypeSuccess callback:^{
+                                                            NSLog(@"Message bar tapped!");
     }];

 ### Queue

-The managed is backed by a queue that manages suquential requests to present a message.
+The manager is backed by a queue that manages sequential requests to present a message.
 You can stack as many messages you want on the stack and they will be presetented one after another:

-	[[GAMessageBarManager sharedInstance] showMessageWithTitle:@"Message 1" 	description:@"Description 1" type:MessageBarMessageTypeError];
+    [[MessageBarManager sharedInstance] showMessageWithTitle:@"Message 1"
+                                                 description:@"Description 1"
+                                                        type:MessageBarMessageTypeSuccess];

-		[[GAMessageBarManager sharedInstance] showMessageWithTitle:@"Message 2" 	description:@"Description 2" type:MessageBarMessageTypeSuccess];
+    [[MessageBarManager sharedInstance] showMessageWithTitle:@"Message 2"
+                                                 description:@"Description 2"
+                                                        type:MessageBarMessageTypeError];

-			[[GAMessageBarManager sharedInstance] showMessageWithTitle:@"Message 2" 	description:@"Description 3" type:MessageBarMessageTypeInfo];
+    [[MessageBarManager sharedInstance] showMessageWithTitle:@"Message 3"
+                                                 description:@"Description 3"
+                                                        type:MessageBarMessageTypeInfo];

 ### Customization